autodesk-forks/USD/docs/user_guides/schemas/extGpuBuffer/external_gpu_buffer_proposal.md

 A static mesh can therefore aggregate and batch from the first frame, while an animating mesh backed by a stable GPU handle can reach a near-zero per-frame publish cost.

+### Instancing

+Instancing meets buffer sharing on two independent axes, matching Hydra's split between a prototype rprim and its instancer.

+**Prototype primvars.** A prototype's geometry (points/normals/uv) is stored once and drawn N times by an instanced draw — instances inherently refer to that single buffer.
+So an external GPU buffer on a prototype primvar needs no instancing-specific handling: it is the same prototype vertex buffer, bound once and drawn N times, whether direct-bound or copied.
+A zero-copy alias range is compatible with instanced draws because the draw reads each item's base offset and element count independently of the instance count.
+(The only nuance is batch aggregation — a direct-bound prototype forms its own draw batch instead of aggregating with normally-uploaded prototypes; a cost/parallelism trade-off, not a correctness issue.) `numElements` here is the prototype's vertex count, exactly as in the non-instanced case.

+**Instancer primvars.** The per-instance data an instancer carries (instance transforms, or translate/rotate/scale) is a *separate* buffer published on the **instancer** prim, not the prototype.
+When a producer computes this on the GPU (a GPU/particle instancer), it can publish `extGpuBuffer` on the instance primvar exactly as for geometry, with `numElements` equal to the **instance count**.
+The consumer builds the source in its instance-primvar population step and direct-binds or copies it as usual.
+This is often the higher-value share: for large, animating instance counts the transform buffer dominates, and sharing it avoids reading back and re-uploading one transform per instance every frame, whereas the prototype geometry is bound once regardless.

+A single GPU buffer can even back several per-instance streams at once: each primvar publishes its own schema pointing at the same `rawHandle`, with `byteOffset`/`byteStride` selecting its region.
+So both layouts work:

+- **AoS** (each instance = `{mat4 xform, vec4 color, …}`): xform → offset 0,
+  stride = struct size; color → offset 64, stride = struct size.
+- **SoA** (all transforms, then all colors): xform → offset 0, stride 64;
+  color → offset = transforms-region size, stride 16.

+Nested instancing needs no special handling — each nesting level is its own instancer with its own instance-primvar buffer, so the same per-instancer consumption applies at every level.

+Two considerations are specific to instancer primvars: `numElements` must be the instance count (the consumer uses it to bound instance indices), and a shared instance-transform buffer must already be in the renderer's expected matrix layout/precision, since the GPU path skips the CPU matrix conversion the value path would otherwise perform (sharing plain translate/rotate/scale vectors avoids that).

 ## Future Considerations